AdobeDocs/experience-platform.en/help/release-notes/2022/april-2022.md

 ## [!DNL Artificial Intelligence/Machine Learning services] {#ai/ml-services}

-Intelligent services empower marketing analysts and practitioners to leverage the power of artificial intelligence and machine learning in customer experience use cases.
+AI/ML services empower marketing analysts and practitioners to leverage the power of artificial intelligence and machine learning in customer experience use cases.
 This allows for marketing analysts to set up predictions specific to a company’s needs using business-level configurations without the need for data science expertise.

 ### Attribution AI